 In May 2019, Kelly revealed that her new album sounds "as if Meaning Of Life and Breakaway and Stronger had a baby.
 Like all three of those albums had a baby.
 It’s a little bit more pop, but it’s still got the soulful stuff in there."
 Kelly's not coming to play!
 There was previously speculation that she'd finally release the country album she's been promising for over a decade, but apparently that will still have to wait.
 We love pop-rock and soulful Kelly, so we're happy with the direction she's currently going in.

 Two song titles have already surfaced online, though it's unclear if they're meant for her album: "Something New" and "Step Up."

-In January 2020, Kelly will release a new single, among her "favorite songs" of her career.
-It's rumored to be called "I Dare You."
+In early 2020, Kelly will release a new single, among her "favorite songs" of her career.
+It's been registered online as "I Dare You To Love."